 What’s one to do?
 You just want to enjoy sake!

-Last fall, my book The Japanese Sake Bible will be published, and in it, I go into the history, culture, and brewing process in-depth with exclusive interviews and insights.
+In my book The Japanese Sake Bible, I go into the history, culture, and brewing process in-depth with exclusive interviews and insights.
 It has over 100 tasting notes from sake sommelier Takashi Eguchi and a foreword by famed musician Richie Hawtin, who recently launched his own curated sake establishment, SAKE 36.
 So if you are interested in learning more, definitely pick it up!

 If you’ve been to Japan, you’ll know how much sake is available—for folks who drink alcohol, it truly is one of the best things the country has to offer, and I really want to help get the word out about it.
 In my experience, what I’ve found is that people outside Japan who know sake, really, really know sake.
 They’ve studied the drink intimately and understand it.
 What I haven’t seen, however, is a general, working-knowledge fluency among a wider audience like with other alcoholic drinks.
 Sake is too darn good to be a niche drink outside Japan!
 It deserves its place as an international beverage like beer, wine, and whisky.